aduvoisin13/City-Defense/GameDesignDoc.md

 # Game Design Document

-The premise for this game is simple: you, controlling your ship, are responsible for defending your city from an alien invasion.
+## Overview
+The premise for this (currently untitled) game is simple: you, controlling your ship, are responsible for defending your city from an alien invasion.
+Your city is positioned at the bottom of the screen, with your ship located immediately above it.
+Your ship may only move horizontally and shoot upwards at the enemy aliens.
+If any of the three types of aliens (detailed below) get past your ship and begin ravaging your city, you lose one of your three lives.
+However, the ship itself is invulnerable to alien attacks, allowing for clutch last second defenses.
+Points are awarded for successfully shooting aliens and a bonus blimp; even more points are awarded for consecutive hits (combos).
+The game continues indefinitely, slowly increasing its speed over time.
+When you lose all of your lives... game over!

 ## 'Things'
   1. City